 About This Drug

-Mitotane is used to treat some kinds of cancer that affect the adrenal cortex.
-It is given by mouth.
+Mitotane is used to treat cancer.
+It is given orally (by mouth).

 - Decreased appetite (decreased hunger)

 Note: Each of the side effects above was reported in 15% or greater of patients treated with mitotane.
 Not all possible side effects are included above.

 - Effects on the adrenal glands.
 Some hormones may not be produced.
 Your doctor may prescribe replacement steroids.

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, sleepiness and dizziness.

 - Premenopausal females are at risk of developing ovarian cysts.